internetstandards/Internet.nl/documentation/Docker-DNS.md

 ## Specific settings for batch mode

-For batch, the connection test is not used, and the authoritative server should not be publicly available.
+For batch, the connection test is not used, and the authoritative name server should not be publicly available.
 Set `IPV4_IP_PUBLIC=127.0.0.1` and `IPV6_IP_PUBLIC=::1` in `docker/host.env`.

-## Specific settings for single test mode
+## Specific settings for connection test in single test mode

 For the connection test the following records are also required (i.e., not needed for batch mode):